siberianfox/g2wiki/TinyG-v9-Hardware.md

 These signals are buffered and may be driven at either 3.3v or 5v, depending on the setting of a jumper on the board.

+The pinout is listed below.
+Pin 1 is towards the power input side of the board (top).

+1. Ground
+1. +3.3v
-* Spindle On/Off
+1. Spindle On/Off
-* Spindle Direction
+1. Spindle Direction
-* Spindle PWM signal
+1. Spindle PWM signal
-* Coolant On/Off
+1. Coolant On/Off

 ### SPI Connector
 SPI signals are available on a 2x5 dual inline 0.100" header.
 The header footprint accommodates box and latching headers.
 All signals are 3.3v.
-* MOSI
+The pinout is listed below.
+Pin 1 is the square pin towards the power input side of the board (top).
+Pins alternate with odd pins on the left and even pins on the right.

-* MISO
+1. MISO
+1. 3.3v
-* CLK
+1. CLK
+1. MOSI
-* Reset
+1. Reset
+1. GND
-* CS1
+1. CS1
-* CS2
+1. CS2
-* 3.3v
-* GND
-* Interlock IN
+1. Interlock IN
-* Interlock OUT
+1. Interlock OUT

 ### Stepper Breakout Connectors
 Stepper signals are taken out on four 1x5 single inline 0.100" headers.
 The header footprint accommodates box and latching headers.
 All signals are 3.3v.
 Please note that the pinout of the stepper breakout connectors is different than similar connectors on the v7 and v8 boards.